 There’s a kind of magic about welding.
 Drop the visor, strike an arc, and seconds later what was a pile of metal parts emerges from the blinding white heat as something useful.
 Yes, as metal fabricators we shear, bend, saw, grind, punch, notch and polish, but welding is where the magic happens.
 It’s how we make light boxes for trailers, frame extensions for utility trucks, and generator cradles for RV’s.

-One plane or two?
+One Plane or Two?

 If two surfaces are being welded in the same plane, that’s a butt weld.
 They are just butted-up against one another before being joined.

-Intermittent or continuous welds?
+Intermittent or Continuous Welds?

 For a butt weld two pieces of metal are brought together until almost touching.
 Typically there will be a gap of around 1/8” (3mm).
 The welder strikes an arc and feeds in filler to create a pool of molten metal.
 This pool is then moved along the joint with filler added continuously.
 The gap is there to ensure molten metal penetrates all the way through the pieces being joined.
 If the gap is too small there may not be enough penetration.
 Make it too big and you’ll get a large or heavy seam on the reverse side of the pieces.

 Metal thickness influences penetration.
-When pieces are more than 3/16” a chamfer is usually ground on one or both top edges.
+When pieces are more than 3/16” (4.8mm) a chamfer is usually ground on one or both top edges.
 This makes the gap wider and lets metal flow down the full thickness.
 Conversely, if the pieces are very thin it might not be necessary to have any gap at all.

 In fillet welding the idea is to build up a triangular section weld between the two pieces.
-When finished the weld surface should be at 45 degrees to both parent materials with the fillet size related to their thickness.
+When finished the weld surface should be at 45° to both parent materials with the fillet size related to their thickness.
 More specifically, the throat of the weld – the distance from the inside corner out to the weld surface – should be the same as the thickness of the base metal.
 A fillet weld smaller than this probably lacks strength while one larger has wasted time and filler, and may have put too much heat into the metal.

-Art and science combined
+Art and Science Combined

 Many people can weld, but it takes practice and experience to make consistently high quality welds.
 Understanding the difference between fillet and butt joint welds, and when to use each is a start.
 There’s more to it than that but we can assure you there’s no magic involved.